parketh/full-stack-open/part3/3a-nodejs-express.md

 ## Adding a new resource

 We can add new notes to the server by sending a POST request to the url.
-The informatiopn for the new note must be contained in the request `body`, in JSON format.
+The information for the new note must be contained in the request `body`, in JSON format.

 The `body` property of the request is set out in JSON format, meaning it must first be transformed into a JavaScript object before it can be accessed.
-This is due with the `json-parser` function `app.use(express.json())`.
+This is done with the `json-parser` function `app.use(express.json())`, which allows the event handler function to access data from the `body` property.

 ```javascript
 const express = require('express')